The Democratic Backsliding Analysis Project

 The main risks at this point appear to be:

-1. The analysis does not to an excellent job of addressing one referee's concern: "as political truth literacy was likely low for a long time, why do we see democratic backsliding intensifying in recent decades?"
+1. The analysis does not address one referee's concern: "as political truth literacy was likely low for a long time, why do we see democratic backsliding intensifying in recent decades?"
 In other words, if political truth literacy (PTL) was always low, why didn't backsliding begin long ago?

 Resolve by focusing on analyzing this behavior clearly and correctly from the start.
 This risk is the crux of the entire project.
 Get it right, and the rest follows easily and we have made a strong, crucial contribution.